-• The total displacement for an aircraft carrier may not exceed 4 times the current research level in "Shipboard aircraft operation".
-CVLs may not exceed a displacement of 16,000 tons and may carry no more than 34 planes.

-- The first CV (not CVL) built by a nation must be equipped with at least eight 8" guns or larger.
-Purpose built carriers must have a flat deck on top of belt armor scheme. - Aircraft faster than 120 knots will be restricted to light load if operating from a carrier with less than 10,000 displacement, unless the carrier has at least one catapult. - Flight deck catapults (once researched) are limited to 2 on carriers until the angled flight deck is researched. - CVs that carry more than 100 planes will be penalized with slower air operations, added costs, and excess weight required in the design.
+- The displacement for an aircraft carrier may not exceed 4 times the current research level in "Shipboard aircraft operation.
+CVLs may not exceed displacement of 16,000 tons and may carry no more than 34 planes. - The first CV (not CVL) built by a nation must carry at least eight 8" guns if 20,000 tons or larger; otherwise, it needs to carry at least eight 6" guns. - Purpose built carriers must have a flat deck on top of belt armor scheme. - Aircraft faster than 120 knots will be restricted to light load if operating from a carrier with less than 10,000 tons displacement, unless the carrier has at least one catapult. - Flight deck catapults (once researched) are limited to 2 on carriers until the angled flight deck is researched. - CVs that carry more than 100 planes will be penalized with slower air operations, added costs, and excess weight required in the design.